VictoriaMetrics/VictoriaMetrics/docs/stream-aggregation.md

   since they ignore the first sample in a new time series.
 - Unexpected spikes for [total](#total) and [increase](#increase) outputs, since they assume that new time series start from 0.

-These issues can be be fixed in the following ways:
+These issues can be fixed in the following ways:

 - By increasing the `interval` option at [stream aggregation config](#stream-aggregation-config), so it covers the expected delays in data ingestion pipelines.